NWU-NISL-Fuzzing/COMFORT/artifact_evaluation/README.md

 The  ```--nsamples``` parameter controls how many test programs to generate.

 #### Program generation using our pre-trained model
 We also provided the full-trained GPT-2 JS program generator used by our paper.
+Our pre-trained model is stored in ``` /root/src/generate_model/models/nisl_model```.
  You can use the following command to generate about 512 test programs (defined by nsamples) where each test program contains around 4 JS APIs (which lead to ~4 * 512 = 2,000 test cases).

 You can run the test on the GPU by using the following command (set ```--multi_gpu=0``` to run on the CPU)：